doolin/prykata/pry.md

 Pry is a next step in implementing a powerful REPL for Ruby development.

-## Two primary uses for Pry

-* A *better* Irb
-* An alternative debugger

-### No more "puts-driven development"

 # But Irb is a REPL...?

-Actually, yes, technically Irb is a REPL.
+Actually, yes, technically Irb is a REPL (in opinion).

 And it's not bad, especially when attached to large applications like Rails.